 Ernie Sabella, appeared in a number that was cut out where Bialystock and Bloom go to the bar during intermission to celebrate their flop: "Barkeep, drinks all around!"
 This would have the voice actors who spoke Simba, Timon and Pumbaa in The Lion King (1994) on screen together.

-The phrase "It was shocking, outrageous, insulting... and I loved every minute of it!" from a supposed review of "Springtime for Hitler", was a rewording of an actual review by Peter Sellers written about the original 1968 movie.
+The phrase "It was shocking, outrageous, insulting... and I loved every minute of it!" from a supposed review of "Springtime for Hitler", was a rewording of an actual review by Peter Sellers written about the original movie The Producers (1967).

 When Max is visiting the old ladies in their apartment buildings, he pushes lots of apartment call buttons.
 Among the list of names are A. Bancroft, a tribute to Anne Bancroft, director Mel Brooks' late wife; M. Kaminsky, which is Brooks' birth name; and J. Gatsby, the main character in F. Scott Fitzgerald's novel The Great Gatsby.